 Steam clean carpets:

 Depending on the degree of the smoke odor, you may need to replace the carpets totally.
 However, you can start by using a carpet deodorizer.
 You can sprinkle on problematic areas before vacuuming or steaming.
-Call in the pros for deep steam clean as a last resort.
+Call in the pros for deep steam cleaning as a last resort for Heavy metal detox.

 Wash and repaint the walls: